Chart Color Schemes

 Mudgee Surrounds - East ranks among the oldest 10% of areas nationwide

-The median age in Mudgee Surrounds - East is 53, which is significantly higher than the Rest of NSW figure of 43 and also substantially exceeds the national norm of 38.
-Compared to Rest of NSW, Mudgee Surrounds - East has a higher concentration of residents aged 55-64 (17.5%) but fewer residents aged 25-34 (6.2%).
-This concentration of residents aged 55-64 is well above the national figure of 11.2%.
-Between the 2021 Census and the present, the population aged 75 to 84 has increased from 10.9% to 12.7%, while the 15 to 24 age group has risen from 8.4% to 10.2%.
-Conversely, the 65 to 74 age group has decreased from 17.5% to 16.0%, and the 45 to 54 age group has dropped from 13.6% to 12.3%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Mudgee Surrounds - East's age structure.
-The most notable shift will be an 84% increase (92 people) in the population aged 85 and above, reaching 203 from 110.
-This aging population trend is evident, with those aged 65 and above comprising 70% of projected growth.
+The median age in Mudgee Surrounds - East is 53, which is higher than the Rest of NSW figure of 43 and substantially exceeds the national norm of 38.
+Compared to Rest of NSW, Mudgee Surrounds - East has a higher concentration of residents aged 55-64 at 17.5%, but fewer residents aged 25-34 at 6.2%.
+This 55-64 concentration is well above the national figure of 11.2%.
+Between the 2021 Census and the present, the population aged 75 to 84 has grown from 10.9% to 12.7%, while those aged 15 to 24 increased from 8.4% to 10.2%.
+Conversely, the population aged 65 to 74 declined from 17.5% to 16.0%, and the 45 to 54 age group dropped from 13.6% to 12.3%.
+By 2041, demographic projections indicate significant shifts in Mudgee Surrounds - East's age structure.
+The 85+ population is projected to grow by 84%, reaching 203 from 110.
+The aging population trend is clear, with those aged 65 and above comprising 70% of the projected growth.
 Conversely, both the 35 to 44 and 45 to 54 age groups are expected to decrease in number.